Travel

 Final Thoughts - If you have never been to the Middle East we would recommend that you go!
 Forget what you have heard and go experience the country for yourself.
 We will definitely return for a second trip, sooner rather than later.
 You definitely need to be an adventurous person and willing to step out of your comfort zone.

 We traveled in August.
 Honestly I would never recommend ANYONE travel to the Middle East in August and this is coming from someone that LOVES HOT weather.
 I’ve never felt anything quite like the HEAT in the Middle East.
 Babbyyy we were not ready for it!
 The good thing about this time of year, is there was NO RAIN in sight.
-A trip to the Middle East is best for adults or teenage and young adults.
+A trip to the Middle East is best for adults or teenagers and young adults.
 I couldn’t image going with smaller kids (there are always exceptions).

 This is a trip you definitely need to plan ahead and do plenty of research.
 It is also a trip you can easily plan yourself.
 No need for a travel planner or a travel agent.
 Google is your friend!